National Touring Comedian & America's Favorite Husband

 The material evolves as fast as his reactions do.
 In 2020, he performs a set anchored by hilarious home vignettes and billboard-worthy jokes such as “I speak wife” as a roadmap for husbands or “Bite the leg” as instructions for gummy bear edibles.

 At the same time, he also gives back whenever possible.
 Steve regularly raises money for Helicopters For Heroes, an organization benefitting veterans.
 Towards the end of each show, he spotlights vets, police officers, first responders, nurses, and teachers and uplifts them a tribute.

 Additionally, he continues to organically expand the Treviño brand.
-He and Renae unveil a joint weekly podcast entitled Steve Treviño and His Captain Evil.
+He and Renae unveiled a joint weekly podcast in 2020 entitled Steve Treviño and Captain Evil.